Lord Dunmore fled to Gwynn's Island in 1776, before finally abandoning Virginia

 once the artillery on Cricket Hill opened fire, the British abandoned Gwynn's Island

-The only American casualty occurred when the commander of the 18-pound cannon fired an experimental wooden mortar.
-It exploded, killing the artillery commander.
+The only American casualty occurred when Captain Louis d'O'hickey Arundel fired an experimental wooden mortar made from a pine log.
+It exploded, killing the artillery commander in his first and last military engagement.

 John Page wrote to Thomas Jefferson, describing the event as "a most compleat drubbing."7